-NOTE: Apply additional liquid adhesive.
-You may use an optional adhesive such as Skin TacTM\ under the adhesive pad prior to removing the liner.
-Allow the optional adhesive to dry.
+Note: Apply additional liquid adhesive.
+You may use an optional adhesive such as Skin Tac under the adhesive pad prior to removing the liner.
+Allow it to dry.

 7a.
 Remove the adhesive pad liner.
 Hold the sensor in place and gently remove the adhesive liner from under the adhesive pad.